ros2java-alfred/ros2_java/README.md

 Large messages would benefit from Java's NIO.

-Finally, this wouldn't be a proper opensource project if it didn't lack tests and documentation, so there's that too.
+And of course, this wouldn't be a proper opensource project if it didn't lack tests and documentation, so there's that too.